27septembre/Capstone-Project-23/README.md

 ### Metrics
 -The K-Means algorithm clusters data into n groups of equal variance by minimizing a criterion known as the inertia or within-cluster sum-of-squares error (SSE).

--One of the most common evaluation metrics for binary classification problem is Area Under ROC Curve.
-It will be applied in supervised learning part.
+-One of the most common evaluation metrics for binary classification problems is Area Under ROC Curve.
+It will be applied in the supervised learning part.

 ## II.
 Analysis